What is ESG?

 If you are new to the ESG conversation and are tasked with responding to questions about it with your team, we’ve created a quick conversation guide that explains what it is and why it matters.Get the guide

-Marianna Moores, WELL AP, LEED AP, BREEAM USA
+Marianna Moores, WELL AP, LEED AP, ActiveScore AP

-Mariana Moores is a leader in the field of ESG consulting.
+Marianna Moores is a leader in the field of ESG consulting.
 With her unwavering commitment to sustainability and profitability, she revolutionizes the way businesses approach their operations.
-By leveraging data-driven insights and scientific methodologies, Mariana empowers clients to harmonize their environmental and social responsibilities with their financial success.
-Mariana serves as a Senior Manager, ESG at Salas O’Brien.
+By leveraging data-driven insights and scientific methodologies, Marianna empowers clients to harmonize their environmental and social responsibilities with their financial success.
+Marianna serves as an Associate Vice President at Salas O’Brien.
 Contact her at [email protected].

 Lauren Wallace, AIA, LEED Fellow